WP-API/WP-API/docs/guides/getting-started.md

 others like timezone fields cannot be updated either.
 Check the [schema][] for more details on this.

 Similarly to editing posts, you can create posts.
+[Authentication][auth] is **required** to create posts.
 We can use the same data from before, but this time, we POST it to the main posts route.
+Again, we are providing our username and password using HTTP Basic authentication which requires the [Basic Auth plugin][basic-auth-plugin] be installed:

     curl --data-binary "@updated-post.json" \
         -H "Content-Type: application/javascript" \